rqhu1995/BRPWR-HGSADC-SBC/README.md

 ## Credits

-The code is developed referring to the code implementation in [HGS-CVRP](https://github.com/vidalt/HGS-CVRP) in a related papers:
+The code is developed referring to the code implementation in [HGS-CVRP](https://github.com/vidalt/HGS-CVRP) in related papers.

 When using this algorithm (or part of it) in derived academic studies, quotations and credits should be given to the following works: